Everest Base Camp Trek without flight to Lukla

 Moreover, the trail of the EBC trek by the drive is more diversified.
-In the conventional Lukla to EBC trek, you have nothing but dramatic alpine scenery, a constant backdrop of snowy mountains.
+In the conventional Lukla to EBC trek, you have nothing but dramatic alpine scenery and a constant backdrop of snowy mountains.
 By contrast, Salleri/Phaplu to Everest Base Camp trek provides livelier villages of different ethnic groups, green Hillary scenery, and warmer weather along with mountain views.
-This makes your travel unforgettable and lifetime.
+This makes your travel unforgettable and a lifetime.

-Everest Base Camp Trek without flight to Lukla starts from Salleri.
+Everest Base Camp Trek without a flight to Lukla starts from Salleri.
 From Kathmandu, after 8 hours of drive-by Jeep or Bus, you arrive in Salleri.
 Salleri is the administrative headquarter of Everest Region.
-From Salleri by walking on the quiet and pleasant trail you will join another EBC trail starts from Jiri at Ringmo.
-Then you pass the places called Tak Shindo, Kharikhola, Paiya, Sukrke before reach at Phakding.
+From Salleri by walking on the quiet and pleasant trail you will join another EBC trail starting from Jiri at Ringmo.
+Then you pass the places called Tak Shindo, Kharikhola, Paiya, and Surke before reach at Phakding.

 Once you reach Phakding the usual route of Everest Base Camp Trek takes place.
 Further, your Journey follows the route of Namche Bazaar.
-You will one more day in Namche Bazaar for Acclimatization break before heading towards Tengboche.
+You will one more day in Namche Bazaar for the Acclimatization break before heading towards Tengboche.
 After Tengboche, you walk through the places called Dingboche, Lobuche, and Gorakshep to reach Everest Base Camp.
-After the exploration of Everest Base Camp our guide also takes you to hike Kalapathar (5545 m), the best viewpoint for the close-up view of Mount Everest, Lhotse, Nuptse, Amadablam and many others Himalayan peaks.
+After the exploration of Everest Base Camp, our guide also takes you to hike Kalapathar (5545 m), the best viewpoint for a close-up view of Mount Everest, Lhotse, Nuptse, Amadablam, and many other Himalayan peaks.

 Best Time of Everest Base Camp Trek

 In winter the most serious obstacle to trekking is cold and snowfall in the alpine area.
-In winter, days can be perfectly comfortable but in night and morning goes minus degree.
+In winter, days can be perfectly comfortable but at night and morning goes minus degrees.
 In monsoon time (June, July, and August), the rainfall may disturb while walking.